reaandrew/blog/content/posts/script-to-cleanup-amis.md

 On a little side project I am working on I am creating my own AMIs using Packer and AWS Launch Templates.
 Whilst developing the AMI you start to get a build up of previous versions along with their associated snapshot.
 I wanted to have some script which I could run which would remove each AMI and related snapshot prior to me building the next iteration.

+**WARNING: This script will deregister AMIs even when they are currently used in running ec2 instances.
+A second iteration of this could be to exclude AMIs currently in use with instances (regardless of instance state)**

 Using the AWS CLI you need to execute the following two CLI commands to completely clear up:

 - aws ec2 deregister-image